 No, we weren't talking about that kind of stuff.

-And on the left, you have you have uh really not hardcore leftists.
+And on the left, you have really not hardcore leftists.

-You you have people all who want to be perceived as moderates, and and the the no labels crowd is made up of a bunch of people who think they're the smartest people around, smartest people in the room, that the they're they're they're too intelligent and diverse,
+And the no labels crowd is made up of a bunch of people who think they're the smartest people around, smartest people in the room, that they're too intelligent and diverse, too erudite and sophisticated to be categorized by something as confining and insulting as a label, like conservative or right-wing,

-Now these people far, far more intelligent, far, far more open-minded, far, far more sophisticated.
+Now, these people are far, far more intelligent, far, far more open-minded, far, far more sophisticated.

 These are the people who told us on our side the era of Reagan is over, that we need a new kind of conservatism, that it must adapt.